4GeeksAcademy/python-beginner-programming-exercises/exercises/06-String-Concatenation/README.md

 ## 📝 Instructions:

 1. Set the values for `my_var1` and `my_var2` so the code prints `Hello World` in the console.

-- **Note**: Be mindful of the casing of your value and extra spaces.
-For instance, "hello World " will make the test fail because you have a lower case 'h' and space at the end.